By David Joel Miller.

 Seeing people express love will teach you the pattern of love.
 But if the people you live with don’t show love or show it inconsistently then you may be unable to recognize the pattern and to replicate it.
 This does not mean that people whose early caregiver did not love them as much as they wanted will be unable to love.
 What it does mean is that it may be harder to recognize and express love in later life.

 Lots of people in recovery, from drugs, alcohol, mental illness or dysfunctional caregivers report they have difficulty with trust issues.
-Most came for situations where it was not safe to trust on a regular basis so they never learned the pattern.
+Most came from situations where it was not safe to trust on a regular basis so they never learned the pattern.
 Some recovering people have spent so much time being deceitful to cover up and continue their addiction they no longer recognize the truth when they hear it.
-Their mirror circuits have not had trust images to reflect back and incorporate in their catalog of patterns.
+Their mirror circuits have not had trust images to reflect back and incorporate into their catalog of patterns.

 So how will mindfulness techniques help someone who has trust issues, attachment problems or dysfunctional behaviors?
 How might these approaches help counselors in helping clients?